Projects |

 Problem

-- Built the Unity application, ROS bridge, interaction model, and inverse-kinematics pipeline for VR-based teleoperation.
+- Built the Unity application, ROS bridge, interaction model, and inverse kinematics pipeline.

 - Integrated Leap Motion hand tracking, robot joint constraints, and visual overlays so operators could understand what the robot was about to do before committing a motion.

-- Custom inverse-kinematics solver blends Leap Motion hand poses with robot joint limits to avoid singularities.
+- A custom inverse kinematics solver combines Leap Motion hand poses with robot joint limits to avoid singularities.

 - Safety interlocks monitor joint velocity, collision volumes, and operator intent before commands leave the VR client.